wmedrano/sage-deprecated/README.md

 To run the program, run: `cargo run --release -- -l scheme/ main.scm`.
 This:

+- Compiles Willy. `--release` compiles with optimizations though this is not strictly required.
 - Starts the Willy Guile program.
 This is basically Guile with Willy functions linkend in.
 - Adds the `scheme` directory to the load path.
 This provides access